ka9q/ka9q-radio/docs/ka9q-radio.md

 rtlsdr - Generic RTL-SDR dongle (VHF/UHF only)

-The hardware= line in the [global] section specifies the section to configure the front end.
+The hardware= line in the [global] section specifies the section that configures the front end.
 In this example the name of this section happens to match the hardware type, but it need not.

 The remaining section (ie., [2m FM]) defines the individual receiver